jrsenthil-kumar2312/credit-system-with-locking/README.md

 GET /v1/users/:userId
 POST /v1/users/login

-Steps to test the application
+Steps to test the application manually without Swagger.

-1. POST /v1/users/ --> To create user and get the authorization token OR
+1. POST /v1/users/ --> To create a new user (optional as demo users are created by default)

-2. POST /v1/users/login --> To get the authorization token with existing user Payload :
+2. POST /v1/users/login --> To get the authorization token with existing user.
+   The example below can be used to get the authorization token.
+   Payload :
    {
      "username": "JohnDoe23"
      "password": "password"
    }

 3. Copy the "token" and add it as "Authorization: Bearer <token>".
-   Below is the sample curl command: curl --location 'http://127.0.0.1:3000/v1/credit/users/1/add' \
+   Below is the sample curl command to add credit: curl --location 'http://127.0.0.1:3000/v1/credit/users/1/add' \
     --header 'Content-Type: application/json' \
     --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJqcnNlbnRoaWxrIiwiaWF0IjoxNzEyNTYxNTExfQ.tZ_viDFxXGfy0mQWuQgeItPXjqR15R1cMXuay8sP9K8' \
     --data '{
         "amount": 25
     }'

+4. A user will not be able to change another user's credits or check the balance.

-## 🧪 Tests & Coverage
+## 🧪 Tests

 ```sh
 docker-compose build